Oversleeping: How Much Rest is Too Much?

 The circadian rhythm or “biological clock” refers to the internal mechanisms that keep our bodies in sync with daily cycles.
 When functioning properly, it keeps us alert during the day and induces sleepiness at an appropriate time.

 Several factors can cause circadian rhythms to get off sync, though.
-These include chemical imbalances, neurological conditions, lifestyle habits, jetlag and shift work.
+These include genetic predisposition, neurological conditions, lifestyle habits, jet lag, and shift work.

 Circadian rhythm disorders may mean people sleep much earlier or later than usual or have irregular patterns.
 All of this can lead to feeling tired when you should feel alert or getting non-restorative rest.

 Diagnosis typically involves examining sleep patterns and melatonin onset timing.
-Treatment may include improving sleep hygiene, treating underlying causes or pharmaceutical aids.
+Treatment may include improving sleep habits, changing sleep-wake scheduling, light therapy, or prescribed medicines.

 Creating an Environment for Healthy Sleep